 Select Hide SSID, and your SSID will not be broadcast.
 Your SSID won't display on your wireless device when you scan for local wireless network list and you need to manually join the network.

-> To change the mode or channel:
+To change the mode or channel:

-Go to Advanced > Wireless > Wireless Settings page and select the wireless network 2.4GHz or 5GHz.
+Go to Advanced > Wireless > Wireless Settings page.

 Mode: Select the desired mode.